OpenBankingUK/read-write-api-docs-pub/resources and data models/aisp/Offers.md

 ## Overview

-The direct-debits resource is used by an AISP to retrieve the offers available for a specific AccountId or to retrieve the offers detail in bulk for all accounts that the PSU has consented to.
+The offers resource is used by an AISP to retrieve the offers available for a specific AccountId or to retrieve the offers detail in bulk for all accounts that the PSU has consented to.

 This resource description should be read in conjunction with a compatible Account Information Services API Profile.